 Business performance management is a critical part of planning, monitoring the growth and progress of any business.
 Constantly evaluating business processes to make improvements that are more efficient in terms of both costs and achieving business goals.

-Never even heard of it?
-This a huge growing market for business improvement that you can’t ignore.
-The business and enterprise business performance market is growing so fast and expected to be grow from USD 7.28 billion in 2018 to USD 11.72 billion by 2023.
+Ever even heard of it?
+This is a huge growing market for business improvement that you can’t ignore.
+The business and enterprise business performance market is growing so fast and is expected to grow from USD 7.28 billion in 2018 to USD 11.72 billion by 2023.

 Business Performance Management (BPM), otherwise known as Corporate Performance Management or Enterprise Performance Management, is an initiative to align strategic objectives with all business activities, with an overall goal to manage business performance with increased efficiency and productivity.

 Although sometimes confused with business intelligence (BI), BPM goes much further than that of its analytical sister (BI), cementing the notion of continuous improvement deep into the heart of business culture, making for a robust – yet flexible – business structure that continuously looks to better itself.

 Business intelligence (BI) – is the practice of collating, analysing and presenting data.
 Approaching from the bottom up, BI uses data collection to transform findings into data that can be utilised for meaningful management.
 For example, looking back at historical records of enterprise activities (such as supply chain management) to find an explanation as to why an event occurred i.e.negative publicity.